cat40/random-electronic-stuff/ssr-flicker-reduction/ssr-flicker-reduction.md

 (image credit royicus)

 With both reduced and higher frequency fluctuation, human vision is less likely to detect flicker.
 Which of those two PWM frequencies works better seems to be variable.
-You can see more detailed data, credit royicus, (here)[data]

 #### Why you should not set the PWM frequency to or near your mains frequency
 There is a decent chance you will get heating instability, such as: